National Rural Water Association: Programs

 The NRWA and its state affiliates provide a range of programs to assist utilities in their governance, management, finance and operations.
 Annually over 100,000 personnel are trained and over 100,000 types of on-site technical assistance is rendered throughout the 50 United States, and Puerto Rico.

 Training and technical assistance is delivered through a cadre of personnel with a range of technical and practical experience.
 This technical knowledge, combined with the experience of managing and operating water and wastewater systems has allowed NRWA training, assistance and “common sense solutions” that are practical at the local level.

 Member support services

 NWRA and the state associations offer a variety of support services provided to member utilities.
 All support services are delivered through the state associations.
 These may include but are not limited to revolving loan funds, insurance, discounts, bond pools, certification, background checks, conferences, legislative events on the state and national level and a VIP Fleet Discount for systems of any size and any number of vehicles.

 These programs and services available through the NRWA homepage or state associations.

+Starting around 2024, NWRA began partnering with DEF CON Franklin on efforts to provide cybersecurity assistance to rural utilities.